 Webinar - How to reverse the rise of work-related stress.

 Her expertise covers a wide spectrum of issues, including anxiety, depression, health anxiety, stress (including workplace stress), trauma recovery, grief and loss, long-term health conditions, chronic pain, fatigue-related conditions, lifestyle changes, and interpersonal difficulties.
 She has worked extensively with clients adjusting to illness, treatment, and recovery, as well as those seeking to improve wellbeing, self-confidence, and relationships.

-With her compassionate, evidence-based approach, Victoria helps people move forward with resilience and clarity, equipping them with the tools to live bett
+With her compassionate, evidence-based approach, Victoria helps people move forward with resilience and clarity, equipping them with the tools to live better.

+Webinar - How to reverse the rise of work-related stress.